gwahmp/wmao/src/content/posts/nifty-50-companies-indian-economy-investment-potential.md

 Stocks Beyond the Nifty 50
 --------------------------

 The Nifty 50 may be a benchmark index, but there are several outstanding stocks outside this index that offer excellent [investment opportunities](/investment-strategies-future-growth).
-These stocks come from diverse sectors and provide investors with strong growth potential, stable returns, and portfolio diversification.
+These stocks come from diverse sectors and provide <a href="/top-investors">investors</a> with strong growth potential, stable returns, and portfolio diversification.

 ### Navratna Companies: Government-Backed Performers